paulsnar/edaemon/README.md

 5. Copy `app.yaml.example` to `app.yaml` and change the following fields:
   - `env_variables.EDAEMON_APP_SECRET_KEY`: This should be replaced with a string about 32 characters long.
 Flask uses this to encrypt/decrypt session cookies.
+  - `env_variables.EDAEMON_APP_SILENT`: In some places Edaemon might log failures, like a bad XSRF token on admin authentication.
+These show up with 'error' in Google App Engine's request logs.
+If you don't want that, set this to 1.
   - `env_variables.GA_TRACKING_ID`: If you want to use Google Analytics tracking for your app, replace this with your Google Tracking ID (something like `UA-12345678-1`).
   It will be injected on each served page (see